haacked/haacked.com/_posts/archived/2005-09-28-twiggy-meets-ashton-kutcher.aspx.markdown

 ---
 layout: post
-title: "Twiggy Meets Ashton Kutcher"
+title: Twiggy Meets Ashton Kutcher
 date: 2005-09-28 -0800
 comments: true
 disqus_identifier: 10436
 categories: []
+redirect_from: "/archive/2005/09/27/twiggy-meets-ashton-kutcher.aspx/"
 ---

 My wife can be a real bookworm at times.
 She took [Twiggy](http://haacked.com/archive/2005/03/23/2432.aspx) to the local Starbucks in the downtown area of Culver City to have a drink and read